chika-games/RPG-Maker-Specifications/lmt.md

 (`STRING` is used here for compactness; it consists of a `VINT` followed by a character array, so the general tag format still applies here.)

 #### Teleport Flag Tag
+Determines whether or not teleporting out of the map is allowed.
+For top-level maps (maps whose parent is the root map), the default value of `TeleportFlag` is 1; otherwise, for maps with a non-root parent, the default value is 0.

 | Field | Type | Description |
 | --- | --- | --- |
 | TagID | VINT | TagID is 31. |